jaycech3n/math/_notes/reedy-fibrations.md

 # Reedy fibrations

-The first part of this note mostly follows {%cite shulman:univalence:14%}.
+The first part of this explainer mostly follows {%cite shulman:univalence:14%}.

 A brief word on **Notation.**
 - We denote "$x$ (is) an object of $\mathcal C$" variously by $x \in \mathcal C$ or $x \in \mathrm{ob}(\mathcal C)$.
 Similarly, "$f$ (is) an arrow of $\mathcal C$" may be denoted $f \in \mathcal C$ or $f \in \mathrm{mor}(\mathcal C)$, but we shall be careful to always disambiguate with the latter notation if there is a danger of confusion.
-- We also occasionally mix the use of $\in$ and $\colon$, especially when speaking of anything that may be interpreted as arrows in some category.
-When this occurs outside of an explicitly type theoretic context, one may feel free to mentally substitute the less comfortable notation for the other.
+- We also occasionally mix the use of $\in$ and $\colon$, especially when speaking of anything that may be interpreted as an arrow of some category.
+When this occurs outside of an explicitly type theoretic context, one should feel free to mentally substitute the more comfortable notation for the other.

 {%TODO collect notational conventions on a single page?%}